Putnam County Community Center

 Warming & Cooling Center

-PCCC is a warming center in the winter months and cooling center in the summer months during regular operating hours of 8 AM- 3 PM.
+PCCC is a warming center in the winter months and a cooling center in the summer months during regular operating hours of 8 AM- 3 PM.
 Warming & cooling centers help keep people safe and reduce home energy costs.

 All of our services are provided at no cost to those 60 and over.
 Donations are appreciated but no person 60 and over will ever be denied a service due to the inability to contribute.